THE PATH OF MERLIN: A HARRY POTTER FAN-FICTION POEM

 Word Count: 356

-Rating: PG for a little violence and dark magic
+Rating: PG for some violent imagery and references to dark magic

 Harry Potter walks between worlds, magical or muggle,